hueyyeng/simple-react-lightbox/README.md

 #### A brief introduction 🧐

 It all started when I was working on one of my project using React.
 The client had a blog page and he wanted to add a light-box to the images in the blog posts.
-The problem is that the data was fetched from the backend I had no control over the content of each post (the content was written in a WYSIWYG editor by the way).
+The problem is that the data was fetched from the backend and I had no control over the content of each post (the content was in a WYSIWYG editor).

-I checked online for some light-box for React but I had to declare the images beforehand in either an array, an object etc...but what if you don't know about the content and you just want to add a light-box to the images? 😞
+I checked online for some light-box for React but the way that they were working was that I had to declare the images beforehand in either an array, an object etc...but what if you don't know about the content and you just want to add a light-box to the images? 😞

 #### My Idea 💡

 **Simple React Lightbox** gives you the ability to add a light-box functionality on a set of images, wether you define them yourself or you get them from an external source (API, backend etc…).
-Just use the provided component to wrap your app and then use the "SRLWrapper" component by wrapping it around the content in which you have your images (or just the images). 😮
+Just use the provided component to wrap your app, define your options and then use the "SRLWrapper" component by wrapping it around the content in which you have your images 😮!

 🆕 From version 1.3 you can create a gallery with links and images as thumbnail.
 This will give you full control if you want a custom gallery.
 Check how it works in the "Gallery with links" example page on the CodeSandbox [demo](#demo)